alx-sch/miniRT/README.md

 	return (0);
 }
 ```
 Please note that this function calculates the intersection of a ray with an infinite cylinder, not yet considering the cylinder's height and end caps.
-So far, it only detects intersections with the cylinder's lateral surface.
+So far, it only detects intersections with the cylinder's lateral surface (the blue and red objects in the rendering below are both infinite cylinders):

 <p align="center">
     <img src="https://github.com/Busedame/miniRT/blob/main/.assets/scene_no_height.png" alt="scene_no_height.png" width="500"/>